Diving into a holographic superconductor: Introduction

 Just below the critical temperature, the scalar field is uniformly small everywhere outside the horizon.
 Inside the horizon, we will see that the dynamics cleanly separates into epochs that we call the collapse of the Einstein-Rosen (ER) bridge, Josephson oscillations, Kasner, and in some cases, Kasner inversions.
 We now explain this terminology.
 The solution remains close to RN AdS until one approaches the inner horizon.
 At that point the direction along the Einstein-Rosen bridge shrinks very rapidly while the two transverse directions are essentially unchanged.
 This is the collapse of the Einstein-Rosen bridge, similar to that seen previously for a neutral scalar field \cite{Hartnoll:2020rwq}.
 Following this, we find that the scalar field undergoes rapid oscillations which are analogous to Josephson oscillations in a superconductor.
 When these oscillations end, the solution resembles the Kasner solution, which is a homogeneous, anisotropic cosmology where the metric components are all power laws and the scalar field is logarithmic \cite{Belinski:1973zz}.

 Our Kasner solutions have a single free exponent $p_t$ which takes values $-1/3 \le p_t \le 1$.
 The value of $p_t$ after the oscillations depends on temperature.
 When $p_t$ is positive it remains constant all the way to the singularity.
 This corresponds to $g_{tt}$ continuing to decrease to zero.
 However if $-1/3 < p_t < 0$, $g_{tt}$ starts growing and after many e-folds of expansion there is a transition to another Kasner regime.
 Most of the negative exponents get mapped to positive values, so $g_{tt}$ again decreases to the singularity.
 We call this phenomenon a `Kasner inversion'.
 However a small neighborhood of $p_t = -1/3$ is mapped to new negative values.
 This occurs because in these cases the inversion is so sudden that additional Josephson oscillations in the scalar field are induced.
 In such cases the expansive dynamics then continues for many e-folds until it reaches a second Kasner inversion where the process repeats.
 Each time, the range of temperatures for which $p_t$ remains negative becomes smaller and smaller.
 For a discrete set of temperatures $\{T_n\}$, there are an infinite number of Kasner inversions, making the final $p_t$ extremely sensitive to the temperature.
-These special $T_n$ accumulate at $T_\text{c}$ showing that the onset of superconductivity is accompanied by extremely intricate interior dynamics.
+These special $T_n$ accumulate at $T_\text{c}$ showing that the onset of superconductivity is accompanied by extremely intricate interior dynamics.\footnote{ The sequence of Kasner regimes resembles the well-known BKL approach to spacelike singularities \cite{Damour:2002et}.
+However, our results do not follow from previous analyses: The oscillations induced by the charge of the scalar field are essential to explain how the number of Kasner epochs depends sensitively on the black hole temperature.}

 We will present approximate analytic solutions for each of the different interior epochs, and confirm their accuracy by matching to numerical solutions.
 These include the collapse of the ER bridge given by (\ref{eq:kink}) and Fig. \ref{fig:firstkick}, the scalar oscillations given by (\ref{eq:phiplas}) and Fig. \ref{fig:joscillations}, and the Kasner inversion given by (\ref{eq:gensol}) and Fig. \ref{fig:wall}.
 Away from $T_\text{c}$ the interior solution typically has less structure, but there are still some critical temperatures where there are an infinite number of Kasner inversions.
 We thus obtain a fairly complete picture of the classical solution inside a holographic superconductor.